News

 • What are possible extensions or open questions?

-Each student will prepare and deliver a ~20-minute presentation (plus 10 minutes for discussion) on their assigned topic (using the two assigned papers as a starting point).
+Each student will prepare and deliver a ~20-minute presentation (plus 10 minutes for discussion) on their assigned topic (based on the two assigned papers).
 For selected topics, slightly longer presentations may be scheduled.
-The content of the presentation should be aligned with the seminar paper, but covered in less detail and using slides.

 Presentations should: